Las Vegas police serve search warrant in Tupac Shakur killing investigation

-Shakur, one of the most prolific figures in hip-hop, was fatally shot on the night of Sept.
+Shakur, one of the most prolific figures in hip-hop, was killed on the night of Sept.
 7, 1996, in a drive-by shooting in Las Vegas.
 He was 25.

 Nevada does not have a statute of limitations for prosecuting homicide cases.